 Eating: Fulham locals are a well educated bunch when it comes to food, thanks to the vast array of restaurants available on their doorstep.
 Claude Compton leads the team at Claude’s Kitchen (above Amuse Bouche champagne bar), and does an excellent job updating British classics.
-The atmospheric Blue Elephant serves tasty Thai dishes and now offers cooking courses, while The Brown Cow (owned by the same people run The Sands End Pub and Kitchen) is a first class gastropub and Italian influenced institution The River Cafe is also close by.
+The Brown Cow (owned by the same people run The Sands End Pub and Kitchen) is a first class gastropub and Italian influenced institution The River Cafe is also close by.
 Award winning The Malt House gastro pub is popular with locals in and around Fulham and surrounding areas.
 The Harwood Arms is tucked away in the back streets of Fulham and offers award winning food and wine in a casual relaxed setting.

 Culture: The Design Centre at Chelsea Harbour has been dubbed ‘the interior design world’s Mecca’, telling you all you need to know about the quality and quantity of the shops and showrooms.
 New homeowners and renters from all over London travel across the city to find inspiration here, but for lucky Fulham locals it’s just a riverside stroll away.

 Sport: There are few better places for football fans to live than Fulham, home to not one but two major clubs.
 Fulham FC is based at the picturesque Craven Cottage, built on the site of a royal hunting lodge on the banks of the Thames, while Chelsea FC is based at Stamford Bridge just off Fulham Road.

 - Fulham residents are spoilt for choice when it comes to grocery shopping.
 As well as various supermarkets including Sainsbury’s and Waitrose, there is a large Tesco superstore on nearby West Cromwell Road.